Conor Hazard

-Conor William Hazard (born 5 March 1998) is a Northern Irish professional footballer who plays as a goalkeeper for club Plymouth Argyle and the Northern Ireland national team.
+Conor William Hazard (born 5 March 1998) is a Northern Irish professional footballer who plays as a goalkeeper for club Wycombe Wanderers and the Northern Ireland national team.

 He previously played for Celtic, where he was part of the team that won the 2020 Scottish Cup final, and spent time out on loan at Falkirk, Partick Thistle, Dundee (on two separate spells) and Finnish side HJK Helsinki, with whom he won the 2022 Veikkausliiga and played in the UEFA Europa League.